NAGANO 1998 PARALYMPIC WINTER GAMES

 In total 562 Para athletes (440 men and 122 women) from 31 countries competed in 122 medal events across five sports.

 Nagano 1998 was the last time ice sledge speed skating featured in the Paralympic Winter Games.
 Norway topped the medals table.

 A total of 754 relay runners covered 118.1km during the torch relay, which made courtesy calls to six different major cities in Japan.

 The theme of the Opening Ceremony was “Hope,” because the Nagano Games marked the first Winter Paralympics held in Asia, as well as the last Paralympics of the 20th century.
 The theme originated from a painting entitled, “Hope,” by Frederic Watts, which expresses hope generating from despair and difficulty.

-While Norway finished atop the standings with 13 golds, Germany put on quite a performance of its own, garnering a total of 38 medals – 16 of which were silver.
-USA, host nation Japan and Russia rounded out the top five.
+While Norway finished atop the standings with 13 golds, Germany put on quite a performance of their own, garnering a total of 38 medals – 16 of which were silver.
+The USA, host nation Japan and Russia rounded out the top five.

 ATTENDANCE AND COVERAGE